bwilder95/FrenchStewart/README.md

 Enter into the FrenchStewart directory: '''cd FrenchStewart'''

-Run script: '''./scripts/run-sparky.sh'''
+Run script: '''./scripts/run-Midterm.sh'''

-Note: If you are unable to run script, try typing '''chmod +x ./scripts/run-sparky.sh''' and then '''./scripts/run-sparky.sh'''
+Note: If you are unable to run script, try typing '''chmod +x ./scripts/run-Midterm.sh''' and then '''./scripts/run-Midterm.sh'''

-# Note: I had to use port 3307 for MySQL, 3306 is used by MariaDB